stephenverderame/cpp_book/src/functional/lambdas.md

 foo3("Hello", "World");
 // calls doFoo("World", "Hello")
 ```
 References must be wrapped in `std::reference_wrapper` for the same reason as lambdas.
-Like lambdas, unless you use a `reference_wrapper` arguments are evaluated at the call site of `std::bind`, not at the call site of the bind object.
+Like lambdas, unless you use a `reference_wrapper`, arguments are evaluated at the call site of `std::bind`, not at the call site of the bind object.

 ```C++
 auto str = "Billy";